softica/controller/index.markdown

 4. In power level mode, long press turns the mode off.
 After that short press switches between channels (see point 1)

    ![step4](4ch_controller_step4.png)

+Source code for the controller firmware is available from [github repository](https://github.com/softica/controller-firmware)